 During LNG Facility design, Driftwood avoided and minimized impacts on these habitats to the greatest extent feasible.
 However, movement of individual aquatic organisms in response to disturbance and permanent reduction in E2 wetland habitat may increase population densities in adjacent wetlands, resulting in increased inter- and intra-specific competition and reduced reproductive success of individuals.
 Plans for the BUDM sites, which Driftwood is developing in cooperation with the COE, National Oceanic and Atmospheric Administration (NOAA), LDNR OCM, and other agencies, would serve to mitigate impacts on aquatic resources that are dependent on wetland habitats (see section 4.5.3 for additional information).
 The loss of the surface waterbodies in the LNG Facility site along with the general modification of the site would result in the loss of habitat for the mixture of freshwater and estuarine dependent species present within the LNG Facility site.
-Based on the availability of large areas of similar habitat in the region, we have determined that impacts on aquatic resources.
+Based on the availability of large areas of similar habitat in the region, we have determined that impacts on aquatic resources due to site modification would result in a minor impact on aquatic resources.